Full Game • No Cramps: A Comprehensive Guide to Hydration and Sodium for Young Athletes

 HS Football: Highest heat-illness risk in preseason; cramps are a major portion.

-Context from other sports: Triathlon ~20% report cramps; marathon/endurance ~18–70%; American football cohorts 30–53% (definitions vary—personal testing matters).
+Context from Other Sports: Triathlon ~20% report cramps; marathon/endurance ~18–70%; American football cohorts 30–53% (definitions vary—personal testing matters).

+As a general rule of thumb, aim for ½ your body weight (lb) in total fluid ounces per day.
 For example, a 150 lb athlete should aim for 75 oz of fluid per day (excluding practice and game hydration).
+Aim for an additional 16-32 oz of fluid per hour of activity.

-⏱️Spread fluid intake throughout the day with 16-32 oz within the first 3 hours of your day.
+⏱️ Spread fluid intake throughout the day with 16-32 oz within the first 3 hours of your day.

 During activity, do not exceed 32 oz per hour.